Wolfenstein (2009 video game)

 Wolfenstein is a 2009 first-person shooter game developed by Raven Software and published by Activision, part of the Wolfenstein video game series.
 It serves as a loose sequel to the 2001 entry Return to Castle Wolfenstein, and uses an enhanced version of id Software's id Tech 4.
 The game was released in August 2009 for Microsoft Windows, PlayStation 3 and Xbox 360.

 Wolfenstein received positive reception by critics, yet suffered from poor commercial sales; selling a combined 100,000 copies within its first month.
 It would be the final game id Software oversaw as an independent developer, released two months after their acquisition by ZeniMax Media in June 2009 and the final game in the series to be published by Activision.
 The game would be loosely succeeded by Wolfenstein: The New Order, released in 2014.

-Plot and setting
+Plot

-The story is set in the fictional town of Isenstadt during World War II, which the Nazis have enforced martial law in order to excavate rare Nachtsonne crystals necessary to access the "Black Sun" dimension.
-As the game progresses, happenings in Isenstadt become stranger (military patrols are replaced by supernatural creatures, etc.).
-Locations include the town's sewers, a tavern, a hospital, a farm, an underground mining facility, a church, the SS headquarters, a dig site and caverns, a cannery, a radio station, a paranormal base, a general's home, a castle, an airfield and a large zeppelin.